lucciver/web-app-timeseries/README.md

 ## Dataset Description
 Datasets are in .csv format in `src/data/`.
 At this point of the project we assumed the datta has been prepared for analysys.
+The variable to predicct is always the last column of the data set.

 ## Code Description
 For running the code use the following command `streamlit run src/main.py`.